-We have Counsellors located in five key overseas regions.
+We have Counsellors located in 6 key overseas regions.
 They:

 The Counsellors advise the Australian Government about key initiatives in their host countries.
 They also support visiting Australian Ministers and departmental staff and represent us at key engagements and events.